DHHZ19/diegosPortfolio/src/content/blog/beginners-insertion-sort.md

 now the array looks like that^

-// the last iteration of the is going to look very similarly as this iteration.
+//The last iteration of the is going to look very similar as this iteration.

-**Comment any questions and let me know how I can improve my explanation.
-This algo took me longer to understand than I thought it would so if your struggling know I did too!**
+**Comment on any questions and let me know how I can improve my explanation.
+This algo took me longer to understand than I thought it would so if you are struggling, know I did too!**

 ## Resources and Others:

-Great explanation from Brain Holt on his Frontend Masters course website includes an explanation of the big o complexity for this algorithm [Insertion Sort Problem](https://btholt.github.io/complete-intro-to-computer-science/insertion-sort)
+Great explanation from Brain Holt on his Frontend Masters course website includes an explanation of the big o complexity of this algorithm [Insertion Sort Problem](https://btholt.github.io/complete-intro-to-computer-science/insertion-sort)

-Also take a look at a visualization at [7 VisuAlgo.net](https://visualgo.net/en/sorting)
+Also, take a look at a visualization at [7 VisuAlgo.net](https://visualgo.net/en/sorting)